Your Rights as an Energy Services Company Consumer

 WARRANTY- This Agreement, including any enrollment form and applicable attachments, as written makes up the entire Agreement between Customer and M&R. M&R makes no representations or warranties other than those expressly set forth in this Agreement, and M&R expressly disclaims all other warranties, express or implied, including merchantability and fitness for a particular use.

 FORCE MAJEURE – M&R will make commercially reasonable efforts to provide natural gas hereunder but M&R does not guarantee a continuous supply of natural gas to Customer.
 Certain causes and events out of the control of M&R ("Force Majeure Events") may result in interruptions in service.
 M&R will not be liable for any such interruptions caused by a Force Majeure Event, and M&R is not and shall not be liable for damages caused by Force Majeure Events.
-Force Majeure Events shall include acts of God, fire, flood, storm, terrorism, war, civil disturbance, accidents, strikes, labor disputes or problems, required maintenance work, inability to access the local distribution utility system, non-performance by the LDC (including, but not limited to, a facility outage on its natural gas distribution lines), changes in laws, rules, or regulations of any governmental authority or any other cause beyond M&R’s control.
+Force Majeure Events shall include acts of God, fire, flood, storm, terrorism, war, civil disturbance, accidents, strikes, labor disputes or problems, required maintenance work, inability to access the local distribution utility system, non-performance by the LDC (including, but not limited to, a facility outage on its natural gas distribution lines) or any other cause beyond M&R’s control.

 LIABILITY - The remedy in any claim or suit by Customer against M&R will be solely limited to direct actual damages (which will not exceed the amount of Customer’s single largest monthly invoice amount in the immediately preceding 12 months).
 All other remedies at law or in equity are hereby waived.
 In no event will either M&R or Customer be liable for consequential, incidental, indirect, special or punitive damages.
 These limitations apply without regard to the cause of any liability or damages.
 There are no third-party beneficiaries to this Agreement.